 Teradata and Redshift share similar architectures and data distribution methods.
 Teradata’s AMPs store portions of table data, while Redshift utilizes slices.

-There are major differences when it comes to how the data is stored on the file system.
+There are notable variations in the way data is stored on file systems.

-Teradata can also be used as a Column Store (and this decision can be made per table), but the strengths are definitely the great performance that comes from storing tables in the traditional row format without having to switch to columnar tables with all their disadvantages in Teradata (we will cover in another blog post).
+Teradata can function as a Column Store, which can be determined per-table basis.
+However, the primary advantage lies in the superior performance achieved by storing tables in the standard row format without switching to columnar tables and their associated drawbacks in Teradata (which will be discussed in a future blog post).

-We won’t go into Teradata Columnar Storage in this comparison of join strategies, especially since Teradata anyway transforms the columns of a columnar table into rows before processing the data (early materialization) and therefore there is no strategic difference in the processing of the joins (even if only required columns are selected for columnar tables).
+We will not delve into Teradata Columnar Storage in this comparison of join strategies, as Teradata converts the columns of a columnar table into rows before processing the data (early materialization).
+As a result, there is no difference in the processing of the joins, even if only the necessary columns are chosen for columnar tables.

 Merge Join Preparation: Co-Locating Rows

-Both Teradata and Redshift use hashing to distribute data evenly among the parallel units (Teradata AMPs, Redshift Slices).
+Teradata and Redshift utilize hashing to distribute data evenly among parallel units, such as Teradata AMPs and Redshift Slices.